Faster-than-light: Quantum mechanics

 Certain phenomena in quantum mechanics, such as quantum entanglement, might give the superficial impression of allowing communication of information faster than light.
 According to the no-communication theorem these phenomena do not allow true communication; they only let two observers in different locations see the same system simultaneously, without any way of controlling what either sees.
 Wavefunction collapse can be viewed as an epiphenomenon of quantum decoherence, which in turn is nothing more than an effect of the underlying local time evolution of the wavefunction of a system and all of its environment.
-Since the underlying behavior does not violate local causality or allow FTL communication, it follows that neither does the additional effect of wavefunction collapse, whether real or apparent.
+Since the underlying behavior does not violate local causality or allow faster-than-light communication, it follows that neither does the additional effect of wavefunction collapse, whether real or apparent.

 The uncertainty principle implies that individual photons may travel for short distances at speeds somewhat faster (or slower) than c, even in vacuum; this possibility must be taken into account when enumerating Feynman diagrams for a particle interaction.
 However, it was shown in 2011 that a single photon may not travel faster than c.

 There have been various reports in the popular press of experiments on faster-than-light transmission in optics — most often in the context of a kind of quantum tunnelling phenomenon.
 Usually, such reports deal with a phase velocity or group velocity faster than the vacuum velocity of light.
 However, as stated above, a superluminal phase velocity cannot be used for faster-than-light transmission of information.